 - Talking to parents/carers before their child starts school at our open afternoons and induction meetings. - Providing a handbook and pack of information about commencing Reception at Ellwood Community Primary School. - Outlining the school's expectations in the Home-School agreement. - Providing an induction meeting for Reception parents/carers to meet with staff to discuss school routines, expectations and to answer any questions parents/carers may have. - Hosting home visits. - Giving parents/carers and children the opportunity to visit the Reception Classroom during the 'New Parents' Induction Meeting before starting school.
 During this meeting we offer a crèche in the classroom, so the children can spend time in their new classroom whilst their parents are in the meeting. - Holding a parent consultation early in the academic year to establish how a child is settling into the school environment. - Operating an open door policy for parents/carers with any queries or concerns.
-Conversely, if the EYFS class teacher has concerns about the progress of a child, they will immediately approach parents and carers to discuss them. - Weekly class newsletter. - Inviting parents to attend informal meetings about areas of the curriculum, such as phonics or reading.
-Sharing the children's 'Digital Learning Journey' via Tapestry with parents/carers and valuing the on-going contributions to this from parents/carers. - Offering three parent/teacher consultation meetings per year at which their child's progress is discussed. - Sending a written report on their child's attainment and progress at the end of their time in reception. - Asking parents to sign a generic permission form for visits, food tasting and photographs etc. - Parents are invited to a range of activities throughout the school year such as assemblies, Christmas productions and sports day etc. - Offering opportunities for parents and carers to visit the school on a volunteer basis to assist with 'Forest Adventures'. - Hosting a 'Stay and Play' session at the beginning of the term before the children start school.
+Conversely, if the EYFS class teacher has concerns about the progress of a child, they will immediately approach parents and carers to discuss them. - Weekly newsletters. - Weekly insights into the class highlights of the week via the Class Dojo platform (Please see separate information regarding Class Dojo in the starter pack). - Inviting parents to attend informal meetings about areas of the curriculum, such as phonics or reading.
+Sharing the children's 'Digital Learning Journey' via Tapestry with parents/carers and valuing the on-going contributions to this from parents/carers. - Offering two parent/teacher consultation meetings per year at which their child's progress is discussed. - Sending a written report on their child's attainment and progress at the end of their time in reception. - Asking parents to sign a generic permission form for visits, food tasting and photographs etc. - Parents are invited to a range of activities throughout the school year such as assemblies, Christmas productions and sports day etc. - Offering opportunities for parents and carers to visit the school on a volunteer basis to assist with 'Forest Adventures'. - Hosting a 'Stay and Play' session at the beginning of the term before the children start school.